rust-lang/rfcs/text/0000-generalized-type-ascription.md

    and let's us easily constrain the type of `elems` in a syntactically light-weight way in any case.

-6. Type ascription is helpful when doing *type* driven development (TDD) and opens up more possibilities to move in the direction of interactive development as is possible with [agda-mode] and [idris-mode].
+6. Type ascription is helpful when doing *type* driven development and opens up more possibilities to move in the direction of interactive development as is possible with [agda-mode] and [idris-mode].